katyalittle/essays/present-and-future.md

 While nuclear power is an efficient power source with a large number of applications, it has some significant issues that have generated pushback against its use.

 #### Safety concerns
-.ve-media width=70% wc:Chornobyl_radiation_map.jpg right
 Accidents, including fatal ones, can and do happen in any industry.
 However, serious accidents at nuclear power plants can have consequences that extend beyond a human time scale: if significant amounts of radioactive contamination enter the environment surrounding a power plant as a result of an accident, it has the potential to disrupt food sources, endanger human health, and even render an area uninhabitable for tens of thousands of years.
 The accidents at Chornobyl and Fukushima are the only two nuclear accidents to have reached such a scale.

-**How dangerous is nuclear power compared to other sources of energy?** Accounting for the direct and indirect deaths caused by the accidents at Chornobyl and Fukushima, nuclear power still comes out to be among the far safer sources of energy in use today, and poses no danger whatsoever when a plant runs without accident.
-.ve-iframe width=70% height=600px https://ourworldindata.org/grapher/death-rates-from-energy-production-per-twh
+*(map of exclusion zones around chornobyl and fukushima?)*

 #### Waste transportation and storage
 .ve-media width=70% wc:Transport-UNF-Japan.jpg right
 Nuclear power generation produces small, but not insignificant, amounts of radioactive waste.
 This waste must be transported from plants to storage locations, where it must then be left undisturbed for time periods spanning up to hundreds of thousands of years.

 #### Power plants and weapons
-.ve-media width=70% wc:IAEA_Uranium_Fuel_Bank_(2).jpg caption="IAEA uranium fuel bank" right
 The same materials used to power nuclear reactors-- isotopes like uranium-235 and plutonium-239-- can be used in the creation of nuclear weapons.
 Critics of nuclear power point to concerns that countries with uranium refining and plutonium reprocessing capabilities to make these isotopes usable for nuclear fuel can also utilize them in the development of nuclear weapons, reversing previous advancements in nuclear disarmament.

 #### Costs
 Nuclear power plants are expensive to build, with initial investments costing several billions of dollars, as well as operate.
 Most of these costs come from the extensive safety features and oversight required in order to make sure that a new power plant can operate safely and shut down without issue in the event of a potential emergency.

 ## Innovations in nuclear energy generation
-The U.S. nuclear energy industry is dominated by the ==light water reactor (LWR)=={Q558106}, a type of reactor that uses water as a coolant.
+The U.S. nuclear energy industry is dominated by the light water reactor (LWR), a type of reactor that uses water as a coolant.
 In light of the prohibitively high costs that have thus far discouraged the construction of any new nuclear power plants, there has been rising interest among some proponents of nuclear energy in the use of non-light water reactors (NLWRs), which use other materials as a coolant.
 NLWRs have been advertised as safer and potentially cheaper alternatives to LWRs.
 However, several international NGOs have released reports concluding that these reactors do not offer significantly improved-- and sometimes even worse-- safety and efficiency capabilities compared to those of existing LWR designs.

 ## Social media and disaster tourism

 ## A future for nuclear power
-.ve-media width=70% wc:20181204_Warming_stripes_(global,_WMO,_1850-2018)_-_Climate_Lab_Book_(Ed_Hawkins).png right no-caption
-Despite the immense risks and downsides of nuclear power, it is ultimately necessary in the global fight against climate change.
-Nuclear power is a source of efficient and reliable energy that, while posing potential dangers, is key to a ==successful transition=={Q795757} from our current energy economy to one that produces net zero or net negative emissions by 2050 in order to prevent ==catastrophic levels of warming=={description="The Intergovernmental Panel on Climate Change has concluded that global emissions need to reach net zero by 2050 in order to limit global temperature rise to 1.5 degrees Celsius."}.
-With this in mind, it is essential that governments maintain existing nuclear energy infrastructure and support its use as part of clean energy transition strategies (without letting it crowd out more preferable renewable energy sources like solar and wind).
+Despite the immense risks and downsides of nuclear power, it is ultimately necessary to the global fight against climate change.
+Groups like the United Nations Development Programme, International Energy Agency, Union of Concerned Scientists have all endorsed nuclear power as source of efficient and reliable energy that, while posing potential dangers, is key to a successful transition from our current energy economy to one that produces net zero or net negative emissions.
+With this in mind, it is an essential that governments maintain existing nuclear energy infrastructure and support its use as part of clean energy transition strategies.

 # Works cited
 [^1]: Asia’s Nuclear Energy Growth | Nuclear Power Developments in Asia - World Nuclear Association.
 Apr.
 2023, https://world-nuclear.org/information-library/country-profiles/others/asias-nuclear-energy-growth.aspx.